-Children born between the following dates are eligible to transfer to either primary or junior school in September 2024 as part of the normal admissions round.
+Children born between the following dates are eligible to transfer to either primary or junior school in September 2025 as part of the normal admissions round:

-- Primary school 1 September 2019 and 31 August 2020 - Junior school 1 September 2016 and 31 August 2017
+- Primary school 1 September 2020 and 31 August 2021 - Junior school 1 September 2017 and 31 August 2018

 Make sure you apply to your home local authority, even if the school you are applying for is outside of your home local authority.
-Your home local authority is the council to whom you pay your council tax.
+Your home local authority is the council to whom you pay your council tax for your primary residence.
 If you are unsure if your home local authority, you can check at www.gov.uk/find-local-council by entering your postcode.

-If you live in RBWM, you will apply for school entry through us.
-If applying for schools outside our borough, ae will notify the relevant local authority of your interest in the school(s) you are applying for and inform you of the outcome of your application on National Offer Day.
+If you live in RBWM, you will apply for school entry through us, via our application portal.
+If applying for schools outside our borough, we will notify the relevant local authority of your interest in the school(s) you are applying for and inform you of the outcome of your application on National Offer Day.
 We can answer questions about your application, and about RBWM schools; however, questions relating to schools located outside of RBWM should be directed to the relevant local authority where the school is located.

-If your child has an education, health and care plan (EHCP) in place, you are not eligible to apply through School Admissions.
-Please contact our specialist team at cypds@achievingforchildren.org.uk and they will assist you.
+If your child has an EHCP in place, you are not eligible to apply through the School Admissions Team.
+Please contact cypds@achievingforchildren.org.uk and this specialist team will assist you.

-Are you aware of the key dates for this year's applications?
+Key dates for this year's applications